thesnakeguy/SDM_BioClim-and-LandUse/README.md

 - **Database selection**: Choose between gbif, inaturalist and observation.org as data sources for species occurrences and set restrictions regarding country/continent.
 - **Future Projections**: Models species distribution under various CMIP6 climate models across SSPs 126, 245, 370, and 585 for 2041-2060 and 2061-2080.
 - **Custom Plotting**: Visualize the predicted SDM or ecological niche within specified coordinate ranges.
 Plotting range does not need to overlap range of occurrences (relevant for invasives).
+- **Distribution ranges**: Distribution ranges can be estimated using a dynamic alpha-hull approach, restricting predictions to the distribution range. (this feature can be toggled on or off)
 - **multicollinearity**: Highly correlated (r>0.75) predictors within the range of the specified occurrences are automaticcaly removed.
 - **Parameterization**: Every MaxEnt model is finetuned with optimal feature class (fc) and regularization multiplier (rm) parameters.